Restaurants that D.C. Locals Swear By

 Le Diplomate, owned by James Beard Award-winning restaurateur Stephen Starr, boasts the longest brunch hours in town.
 Think brunch starting at 9:30 a.m. to 3 p.m. on weekends.
 Serving omelets, steak frites, and the popular Burger Americain, this modern street cafe in Dupont Circle is deemed a classic among locals.
 Consequently, it stays packed and bustling throughout the week inviting people with its French-themed decor.

-Exploring DC and eating all this amazing food can be exhausting.
+Exploring D.C. and eating all this amazing food can be exhausting.
 The experience would be best if you had a beautiful, comfortable, and convenient place to come home to.
-Check out our homes, close to these restaurant favorites and more.
+Check out our fully furnished, coliving homes in Washington D.C., close to these restaurant favorites and more.